MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Update-ScriptFileInfo.md

 ### -RequiredModules
 Specifies modules that must be in the global session state.
-If the required modules are not in the global session state, Windows PowerShell imports them.
+If the required modules are not in the global session state, PowerShell imports them.

 ```yaml
 Type: Object[]